Original etching "Straatjesvolk" by Belgian painter Kurt Peiser.

 Ideal for collectors of social realist graphics or lovers of early 20th-century Belgian art.

 Kurt Peiser was a Belgian graphic artist, draftsman, and painter known for his social realist depictions of urban life.
-Born in Antwerp, Peiser came from a family with Polish-Jewish roots and received Belgian citizenship at the age of 18.
+Peiser came from a family with Polish-Jewish roots.

 He studied at the Royal Academy of Fine Arts in Antwerp, where he was taught by Gérard Jacobs, among others.
 Early on, he developed a preference for etchings, drawings, and lithographs, with which he impressively portrayed the lives of the working class.

-He primarily found inspiration in the area surrounding the port of Antwerp.
-With a keen eye for detail, he painted people on the fringes of society, people on the street (as in his etching "Straatjesvolk"), or picturesque harbor scenes, often depicting sailors and prostitutes in fishermen's taverns and dockworkers.
-Some of his works were created in the Jewish quarter of Amsterdam.
+He found his inspiration primarily in the area around the port of Antwerp or in Amsterdam's Jewish quarter.
+With a keen eye for detail, he portrayed people on the margins of society, ordinary people on the street, or picturesque harbor scenes.

-His works are characterized by expressive, sometimes somber lines and a deep humanistic compassion.
-Peiser was a member of the artists' association "La Gravure Originale Belge" and exhibited at the renowned Galerie Georges Giroux in Brussels in 1929, among others.
-He participated in the Venice Biennale in 1924 and 1934, which strengthened his international reputation as a socially critical artist.
+Peiser was a member of the artists' association "La Gravure Originale Belge".
+His participation in the Venice Biennale in 1924 and 1934 brought him international renown as a socially critical artist.

 More Information: https://www.kurtpeiser.be/